midorimici/jqjsconverter/README.md

 This app helps you translate jQuery code to pure JavaScript code.

-It does not work perfectly, so you may need some modifying the outputs to use.
+It does not work perfectly, so you may need to modify the outputs to use.